thyagomota/api-labs/lab-00/README.md

 ### Step 2 - API Specification

-In a text editor, write [quotes.yaml](quotes.yaml) or copy the code:
+In a text editor, write [quotes.yaml](quotes.yaml) or copy the code.

 ```
 cp ../quotes.yaml .